VikranthKumar/audio-shorts-api/README.md

 # Audio Shorts API

 A simple GraphQL Audio Shorts API to perform simple CRUD of audio shorts, built to showcase a backend service written in Go which serves data from a PostgreSQL database.
+The entrypoint (`main.go`) is located in `cmd` and business logic are all located in `pkg`.
+Migration files are in `migrations`.

 Postman Docs [here](api.postman_collection.json)